9 Amazing Things to Do in Isabela Island Galapagos (Isla Isabela)

 Their tour costs 60 USD.
 With a maximum of 10 people and 2 guides, you will kayak to Las Tintoreras, a group of rocks right in front of Puerto Villamil bay that boasts an abundance of marine creatures, including Tintoreras Sharks, hence the name.

-You leave from Playa Isabela, where you will leave all your belonging, which should be limited to clothing stuff.
-Then you will hop on the Kayaking in pair and start paddling towards the rocks.
+You leave from Playa Isabela, where you will leave all your belongings, which should be limited to clothing.
+Then you will hop on the Kayaking in a pair and start paddling towards the rocks.
 It’s a short trip, so no worries if you have never done it.
 It will be easy to learn and fun.

 Once you get to a secure zone, the guide will secure the kayak, and you will start snorkeling around.
-We have seen sharks and turtles besides other local fishes.
+We have seen sharks and turtles, besides other local fish.

 But the best part came later on.
 We followed another route during our trip back and found 2 penguins hanging out on a rock together with Blue-footed boobies.
 So cute.
 It made my day.

-When we were almost back to shore, we have been welcomed by mantas and turtles.
+When we were almost back to shore, we were welcomed by mantas and turtles.
 A marine feast!

 6. Snorkeling trip to Los Tuneles

-We had a short hike around and one long hour of snorkeling about which I will tell you more on another post where I will explain in more details the surprises we had on the way back.
+We had a short hike around and one long hour of snorkeling, about which I will tell you more in another post, where I will explain in more detail the surprises we had on the way back.

 7. Snorkel and fishing trip to Tortuga Island – 150 USD